BITS-Periodical-Society/freelunch/README.md

 `virtualenv virtualenv`
 `source venv/bin/activate`
 4. Install the necessary dependencies for the project - `pip install -r requirements.txt`
+5. 4.
+Run Django migrations.

+    ```bash
+    python manage.py makemigrations
+    python manage.py migrate
+    ```
-5. Now you may make changes to the project and create pull requests on github to have your changes merged in strict accordance with the [contribution guidlines](CONTRIBUTING>md)
+6. Now you may make changes to the project and create pull requests on github to have your changes merged in strict accordance with the [contribution guidlines](CONTRIBUTING>md)
-6. Running the website
+7. Running the website
     * To run the website, go to the project directory `cd freelunch`
     * To run the local server `python manage.py runserver`